LoghinVladDev/meshLoader/README.md

 Also to be added to install later, until then

 Adding the library via release
-Download meshLoader-x.y.z.zip from releases

-extract library to desired project
+Download meshLoader-x.y.z.zip from releases and extract library to desired project

 Integration via CMake